Project-567/project_1/README.md

 # README

+## Branch Information
+- Master: Current code that is complete and functional.
+- aaron: Development branch (may contain broken code)

 ## TO DO LIST
 ### As of Jan 30th 2020
 - Short answer part [] 1 a) - e) ]